 Edinburgh is one of the prettiest capital we have ever visited.
 As our flight landed at the Scottish capital we headed straight to the Scotland tourism center which is right near to the exit door of the airport, grabbed some maps and enquired about our commute to reach our hotel.

-As we drove past the meadows and flower laden charming houses peppered with the autumn colours, it was love at first sight.
+As we drove past the meadows and flower-laden charming houses peppered with the autumn colors, it was love at first sight.

-We had no plans, no fixed itinerary when we landed, the only thing we knew that we had to be back to London after 5 days and we wanted to fit in as much as possible in our 5 days trip in one of the fascinating countries – SCOTLAND.
+We had no plans, no fixed itinerary when we landed, the only thing we knew that we had to be back in London after 5 days and we wanted to fit in as much as possible in our 5 days trip in one of the fascinating countries of the world – SCOTLAND.

-An Edinburgh being a perfect base to explore the highland and lowlands.
-We booked our stay at IBIS hotel close to the Royal mile so that all the major attractions are within walking distance and it was very close to Waverly station too from where we had a train to London.
+As Edinburgh being a perfect base to explore the highland and lowlands.
+We booked our stay at IBIS hotel close to the Royal Mile so that all the major attractions are within walking distance and it was very close to Waverley station too from where we had a train to London.

 The buildings in the Royal Mile were originally constructed of timber which was later replaced by buildings built out of stone.

-Royal Mile has everything you are looking for – secret trails, underground vaults, traditional Scottish pubs, full kilt outfits on rent and whisky tasting from all over the world.
+Royal Mile has everything you are looking for – secret trails, underground vaults, traditional Scottish pubs, full kilt outfits on rent and whiskey tasting from all over the world.

 Sample museums of all kinds or soak in the beautiful music played by the bagpipers wearing the traditional Scottish kilt.